euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 	- Layer 3 connections
 	- Not covered by a SLA
 	- Provide access to public IP addresses
+	- Useful when access is required to Google and Google Cloud properties.
+	- Done by exchanging BGP routes between Google and the peering entity
 	- Direct Peering
 		- For users that don't want to use the internet, for security concerns or reliability of the bandwidth, they can use Peering.
 Peering means putting a router in the same public data center as a Google point of presence and exchanging traffic.
 		- Directly to Google